cognate-lang/cognate/INTRODUCTION.md

 Print 'goodbye'; ~~ This is the second statement
 ```

 Multiple statements can be put on the same line.
-Cognate evaluates statements in order, from top to bottom, left to write, as expected.
-However, the statements themselves are evaluated right to left.
-The statement "Print 'hello world';" would first evaluate 'hello world' by pushing it to the stack, and then call Print.
+The statements themselves are evaluated right to left, such that the statement `Print 'hello world';` would first evaluate `'hello world'` by pushing it to the stack, and then call `Print`.

 But what is the stack?
 The stack is where Cognate stores intermediary values between expressions.
-When I write a constant such as 'hello world', it is put on top of the stack.
-When I call a function such as Print, it removes (pops) the value on the top of the stack and prints it.
+When I write a constant such as `'hello world'`, it is put on top of the stack.
+When I call a function such as `Print`, it removes (pops) the value on the top of the stack and prints it.
 The stack persists between statements, allowing me to write:

 ```
 put 'hello world' on top of the stack;